 Quaker Houghton's business is conducted by its officers, managers and employees under the direction of the Chief Executive Officer ("CEO") and with oversight by the Board of Directors.
-The Company's CEO has historically also been the Chairman of the Board because, given Quaker Houghton's size and management structure prior to the Combination, the Board had concluded that this combination of roles was more effective.
-However, in light of the significant growth in the size and complexity of the Company and Mr. Barry's decision to retire at the end of this year, the Board has concluded that it is appropriate, after Mr. Barry's retirement, to separate the roles of CEO and Chairman of the Board.
-The Board has commenced a comprehensive search for his successor that will include both internal and external candidates.
-To facilitate an effective and orderly transition of the CEO position, the Board intends to enter into an agreement with Mr. Barry for him to provide consulting services and strategic advice for a period after his retirement.
-Assuming Mr. Barry is re-elected as a director at the annual meeting, the Board also intends that he remain as Chairman following his retirement in light of his substantial knowledge of the Company through his longstanding service and leadership as President and CEO and as a director as well as his wealth of organizational, operational and risk management expertise.
+The Company's CEO had historically also been the Chairman of the Board.
+However, in light of the significant growth in the size and complexity of the Company and Mr. Barry's decision to retire at the end of 2021, the Board concluded that it was appropriate, after Mr. Barry's retirement, to separate the roles of CEO and Chairman of the Board.

 The Board of Directors has also appointed an independent Lead Director.
 The Lead Director rotates on a biennial basis unless the Board determines that the reappointment of the Lead Director at the end of a two-year term is in the best interests of the Company.
-The Lead Director serves as the liaison between the Chairman/CEO and the Board of Directors and will continue to do so after the roles of Chairman and CEO have been separated beginning in 2022.
+The Lead Director serves as the liaison between the Directors, Chairman and CEO.
 The Lead Director also ensures that the respective responsibilities of the directors and the Chairman are understood; collaborates with the Chairman and CEO to ensure the appropriate flow of information to the Board; works with the Chairman to develop the agendas for Board meetings; coordinates and develops the agenda for and presides over sessions of the Board's independent directors; ensures appropriate minutes are kept of such meetings and, as appropriate, communicates to the Chairman and CEO the substance of such discussions.
 Donald R. Caldwell has served as our Lead Director since 2016 and was reappointed to the position for a two-year term in May 2020.